hknd23/idcempy/README.md

 cd idcempy
 python setup.py install
 ```
-On readthedocs you will find the installation guide, a complete overview of all the features included in **IDCeMPy**, and example scripts of
-all the models.
+On readthedocs you will find the installation guide, a complete overview of each feature included in **IDCeMPy**, and example scripts of all the models.

 ## Using the Package

 ### Example 1: Zero-inflated Ordered Probit Model with Correlated Errors (ZIOPC)
-We first illustrate how **IDCeMPy** can be used to estimate the OP and ZIOP(C) models for zero-inflated ordered outcome variables
-We do so by using the CDC's 2018 [National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm) in which the self-reported ordered tobacco consumption outcome variable ranges from 0 for "no smoking" to 3 for "x".
-The zero (no smoking) category in this ordered measure contains excessive observations that includes nonsmokers who never smoke (non-inflated cases) and those who temporarily stopped smoking because of high cigarette prices.
+We illustrate how **IDCeMPy** can be used to estimate the OP and ZIOP(C) models for zero-inflated ordered outcome variables by using the CDC's 2018 [National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm).
+The self-reported ordered tobacco consumption outcome variable in this data ranges from 0 for "no smoking" to 3 for "x".
+The zero "no smoking" category contains excessive observations that includes nonsmokers who never smoke (non-inflated cases) and those who temporarily stopped smoking because of high cigarette prices.

-**IDCeMPy** allows users to estimate the OP and Zero-inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC).
+**IDCeMPy** allows users to fit the OP and Zero-inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC).
 The application of the OP model (avaiable from `opmod`) and ZIOP model without correlated errors (available from `iopmod`) to the CDC's 2018 Tobacco Consumption data is provided in the package's documentation.
-We fit the Zero-Inflated Ordered Probit Model with correlated errors (ZIOPC) to this data below.
+We fit the Zero-Inflated Ordered Probit Model with correlated errors to this data below.

 First, import `IDCeMPy`, required packages, and dataset.